 In 1955 newlyweds Frank and Dorothy Brancato moved to the Wedgwood neighborhood in northeast Seattle, beginning decades of service in local schools, church and community work.
 In the 1980s when the Brancato children were grown and Frank was retired from his employment, the couple turned their attention to Wedgwood’s development issues.
 Frank and Dorothy’s organizing efforts strengthened the ability of the community to have input with city government.

-By the 1980s Dorothy Brancato was becoming concerned about “skinny houses.”
-Rezoning had allowed developers to divide house lots in Wedgwood and squeeze in another house.
+By the 1980s Dorothy Brancato was becoming concerned about “skinny houses” which were going in where rezoning had allowed developers to divide lots in Wedgwood and squeeze in another house.
 Dorothy was alarmed about the cutting of trees to make way for greater housing density and the overall impact of density upon the quality of life in Wedgwood.
 She found, however, that there was no one to talk to about these issues because in the early 1980s there was no community group in Wedgwood which represented the neighborhood.

 In the 1970s Mayor Uhlman of Seattle wanted to create decentralized service centers where people out in the neighborhoods could pay their City Light bill and receive general assistance with community problems.
 A Wedgwood resident, Virginia Galle, was working at the downtown Citizens Service Bureau and she was put in charge of setting up five neighborhood service centers.
 In May 1972 these were set up in Ballard, University District, West Seattle, Southeast Seattle and White Center.
 The centers were so successful that over time more were added and they became the Little City Hall Community Service Centers of today.